Cylinders in singular del Pezzo surfaces: Construction of cylinders

+In the first column the singularity types are given in normal size letters.
+The singularity types in small letters in Table~\ref{table:deg1} are those for del Pezzo surfaces of degree $2$.
+These singularity types in small letters will be explained later.

 The birational morphism $h$ is obtained by successive blow ups with exceptional curves $E_{\one},\ldots, E_{\thirteen}$ in this order.
 The configuration of these exceptional curves given in the third column shows how to take these blow ups.
 The exceptional curves $E_{\one},\ldots, E_{\thirteen}$ are labelled by \ding{172}, ... , {\stiny \blowup{\textbf{13}}}, respectively, in the third column.
 The configuration in the third column also shows $D_{\mathbb{P}^2}$.
 We denote the proper transforms of lines from $\mathbb{P}^2$ by $L_i$ (or $L$).
-We denote the proper transforms of an irreducible conic from $\mathbb{P}^2$ by $Q$.
+We denote the proper transform of an irreducible conic from $\mathbb{P}^2$ by $Q$.

-In the second column, the sum of the first divisor and the second divisor (if any) is the divisor $D_{\check{S}}$.
-If we have the divisor contracted in the second column, the birational morphism $g$ is obtained by contracting curves drawn by dotted curves in the third column.
-If we do not have the divisor contracted in the second column, then $\check{S}=\tilde{S}$ and the morphism $g$ is the identity.
-The fat curves in \bluetext in the third column are the curves to be $(-2)$-curves on $\tilde{S}$.
-The fat curves in \redtext are the curves to be non-negative curves on $\tilde{S}$.
+In the second column, the sum of the first divisor (tiger) and the second divisor (divisor contracted), if any, is the divisor $D_{\check{S}}$.
+If we have the second divisor in the second column, the birational morphism $g$ is obtained by contracting curves drawn by dotted curves in the third column.
+The second divisor in the second column is contracted by $g$.
+Indeed, each component of the second divisor is depicted by a dotted curve in the third column.
+If we do not have the second divisor in the second column, then $\check{S}=\tilde{S}$ and the morphism $g$ is the identity.
+The fat curves in the third column are the curves to be $(-2)$-curves on $\tilde{S}$.
+The thin lines with dots at one of the ends are the curves to be $(-1)$-curves on $\tilde{S}$.
+The wiggly lines are the curves to be non-negative curves on $\tilde{S}$.

 In the second column, the curves without superscripts are $(-2)$-curves on $\check{S}$.
 The curves superscripted by black-circled numbers are the smooth rational curves on $\check{S}$ with self-intersection numbers of the negatives of the black-circled numbers.
 The curves superscripted by the circled numbers are the smooth rational curves on $\check{S}$ with self-intersection numbers of the circled numbers.